 Google Nest has standard and premium cameras for indoors and outdoors.
 The Nest IQ cameras come with premium features like facial recognition, person alerts, and cloud storage.
 Learn more about the whole family of Nest cameras in our review.

 For indoor cameras, find a stable surface like a bookshelf, table, or countertop.
+There are creative ways to hide your Nest cam if you don't want it to stand out.
 Avoid placing your camera in direct sunlight, because it could overheat.
 You should test the picture before using the camera to make sure nothing is blocking the lens.

 For outdoor cameras, choose a spot out of direct sunlight or away from vegetation that could block the lens.
 And while the outdoor cameras are weatherproof, it’s smart to find a spot with some overhang to avoid snow and rain from blocking the view.
 The garage, side paths, back yard, and front porch are all good candidates for your new Nest camera.